hcardamone/sap-automation-poc/readme.md

   - Windows: get last Python installer [here](https://www.python.org/downloads/)

-- ## SAP GUI Scripting Tracker
+- ## GUI Scripting Tracker

-  - This tool allows to get the UI elements IDs from SAP GUI application.
+  - This tool allows to get the UI elements IDs from GUI application.
 Download [here](https://tracker.stschnell.de/).
-  - After login in SAP GUI, open the Scripting Tracker and click on Scan, then the tree panel will be filled with all objects found.
+  - After login in GUI, open the Scripting Tracker and click on Scan, then the tree panel will be filled with all objects found.
-  - Expand over the object tree and right click in one element to highlight it in the SAP GUI window.
+  - Expand over the object tree and right click in one element to highlight it in the GUI window.
-  - You can also click on Identify arrow button to track the UI element as you move the mouse over it in SAP GUI Window.
+  - You can also click on Identify arrow button to track the UI element as you move the mouse over it in GUI Window.

-- ## API SAP GUI Scripting
+- ## API GUI Scripting

-  - Enabling `SAP GUI Scripting` on the server side, Launch the `saplogon.exe`, login to the SAP server using your credentials.
-The SAP Easy Access window appears.
+  - Enabling `GUI Scripting` on the server side, Launch the `saplogon.exe`, login to the server using your credentials.
+The Easy Access window appears.
-    > **Hint**: To enable this, selecting this option when starting setup install to SAP products to this module working as well
+    > **Hint**: To enable this, selecting this option when starting setup install to products to this module working as well
   - Execute the `RZ11` transaction.
-Specify `sapgui/user_scripting` parameter name and press Enter on keyboard or Display in SAP interface.
+Specify `sapgui/user_scripting` parameter name and press Enter on keyboard or Display in interface.
   - In the View Profile Parameter Attributes window, click the `Change Value` button on the toolbar and set the New value of sapgui/user_scripting to `TRUE`. `Save Changes`.
   - `Sign out` of the session and `sign in again` to see the change as it is not applied to running sessions.
   <!-- search: https://docs.uipath.com/studio/lang-pt_BR/v2018.4/docs/enabling-sap-gui-scripting -->